-This affordable online college degree program allows you to develop a firm foundation in the important field of homeland security.
-You will earn an online Bachelor of Science in Homeland Security (BSHLS) degree that will enable you to advance your education while making a significant impact on the well-being of our nation.
+This affordable online college degree program is designed to help you develop a foundation in the field of homeland security.
+You can earn an online Bachelor of Science in Homeland Security (BSHLS) degree that can enable you to advance your education while making an impact on the well-being of our nation.

-While attending our fully online bachelors degree program, you will:
+While attending our fully online bachelor degree program, you will:

 - Expand your awareness of emerging trends and their potential impact on homeland security.